adambrosio/homework-2/README.md

     -Added random link to the image
--Used one of Bootstrap's forms components to create the user input fields for entering one's contact information -Added bootstrap cards to portfolio page to represent future projects
+-Used one of Bootstrap's forms components to create the user input fields for entering one's contact information -Added bootstrap cards to portfolio page to represent future projects -Implemented a style.css page to use Google fonts and change background color